CherryBeam/BusinessWebsite/index.md

-A small team working a few different projects.
+A small team working on a few different projects.

 # Games